-- Lead officials responsible for migration and border management from the Five Countries met in 2019 and acknowledged the importance of tackling Female Genital Mutilation/Cutting (FGM/C) and related harmful practices.
-FGM/C is internationally recognised as a violation of human rights, including the rights of children.
+Lead officials responsible for migration and border management from the Five Countries met in 2019 and acknowledged the importance of tackling Female Genital Mutilation/Cutting (FGM/C) and related harmful practices.
+FGM/C is internationally recognized as a violation of human rights, including the rights of children.

 Beneficial Ownership Transparency